SiliconLabs/zigbee_applications/zigbee_network_testing_plugin/README.md

 ![zigbee](doc/network_testing_plugin.PNG)
 4. Enable the plugin, you will see the following cli commands.
 ![cli](doc/cli.PNG)
-5. Send the toggle command to the devices in device table will following cli commands.
+5. Send the toggle command to the devices in device table with following cli commands.

     * zcl on-off toggle
     * plugin network-testing-cli table-send  1 1